 9. Do I need to book my hotels before I can get an Iranian visa?

 No, not unless you are a UK, Canadian or US citizen (see above).
-Please click here if you would like further information about hotels in Iran.
+Please click here to contact our travel agency

 10. Can I get a visa at the airport on arrival in Iran?